- Public Works Home

 View Election Results

-Why do we need to invest more in street maintenance?
+Why did we need to invest more in street maintenance?

 If the City does not begin funding our street maintenance at a significantly greater level, it is projected that within 10 years the City will be paying 10-15 times what is needed today to rebuild streets.
 The City has a fiscal responsibility to maintain our streets now to avoid paying a significantly higher amount to rebuild our streets later.